Emadmasroor/E21-F25/HW/HW1.md

 ## (3) Programming the Circuit Playground Bluefruit using `if` statements

 The Circuit Playground Bluefruit has a built-in light sensor and a slide switch.
 It also has multiple LEDs, called 'neopixels', that can be set to any color and brightness.
 You can read about how to use these functionalities of your board on [this page](../Resources#circuit-playground-guide-for-e21).
-In this problem, you are asked to use `if` statements to program the CPX.
-Note that all code run by the CPX should be enclosed in a `while` loop and should be preceded by the line of code shown in the example below.
+In this problem, you are asked to use `if` statements to program the Circuit Playground Bluefruit.
+Note that all code run by the Circuit Playground Bluefruit should be enclosed in a `while` loop and should be preceded by the line of code shown in the example below.

 ~~~ python
 from adafruit_circuitplayground import cp